 Our twins were born before our oldest turned two, so my wife and I spent a ton of time researching car seats!
 At the time, the Honda Odyssey was the only minivan we could find that safely fit three car seats on the same row.

-Car seats are an incredibly important safety feature for children, and you must ensure you use one when driving with your child.
-Car accidents are a leading cause of death in children, and in 2017, 675 children were involved in fatal accidents and another 116,000 were injured.
-In 35% of these cases, the children were not buckled up properly, which means that these deaths could have been avoided using a car seat and a seatbelt.
+Car seats are an essential safety feature for children, and you must ensure you use one when driving with your child.
+According to the CDC, car accidents are the leading cause of death in children, and in 2017, 675 children were involved in fatal accidents, and another 116,000 were injured.
+In 35% of these cases, the children were not buckled up properly, meaning these deaths could have been avoided using a car seat and a seatbelt.
 Unfortunately, most people are unsure how long they need to use a car seat and the laws around car seats in Oklahoma.
 This guide will tell you everything you should know about Oklahoma car seat laws and how to use a car seat correctly.
 So you can make sure that your child is always safe and that you are following the guidelines correctly.

 Oklahoma Car Seat Laws by Age

 Oklahoma’s car seat regulations are age-specific and, in certain cases, height-specific.

 Children under the age of two must be secured in a rear-facing car seat while traveling in a vehicle.